School of Engineering MPhil/PhD Scholarship Scheme

 For the 2023/24 entry, there will be up to five School of Engineering Postgraduate Scholarships to be awarded to the most outstanding MPhil/PhD applicants.
 Awards made for entry in October 2023 will include both of the following:

-- The full payment of UK/EU tuition fees (worth £4,347)
+- The full payment of Home (UK) tuition fees (worth approximately £4,663)

 - Length of funding: 3.5 years.

-Please note no late applications will be accepted.
+- Late applications will not be accepted.

-How to Apply
+How to Apply - Stage 1

 - A CV (maximum 2 pages).
 You may supplement this with a short statement as to how you meet the "Person and Preparedness" descriptors.

 - A Research Proposal (maximum 3 pages).
 You may supplement this with a short statement as to how you meet the "Project and Place" descriptors.

 We strongly advise that all applicants familiarise themselves with the PGR Ranking Criteria listed below, noting that it will be part of the assessment criteria used for allocating scholarships.